What is a Globalink Research Internship?

-Applicants are responsible to include any relevant skills, interests, achievements and rationale, as this section used to evaluate your application.
+Applicants are responsible to include any relevant skills, interests, achievements, and rationale, as this section is used to evaluate your application.
 However, Mitacs cannot offer advice or guidance on how to complete this section.

 I don’t have all of my documents ready yet.
 If I start my application now, can I log back in and finish it later?

 Yes.
-All applications must be complete with all the required documentation by September 29, 2014 at 09:00 Pacific Daylight Time.
+All applications must be complete with all the required documentation by the submission deadline.

 How many research projects can I apply for?

-You must apply for a minimum of three and a maximum of seven projects in at least three Canadian provinces (excluding Prince Edward Island).
+You must apply for a minimum of three and a maximum of seven projects in at least three Canadian provinces.